Sieges of Boulogne (1544–1546): Second siege

-The Second Siege of Boulogne was an engagement late in the Italian War of 1542–1546.
+The second siege of Boulogne was an engagement late in the Italian War of 1542–1546.
 The Dauphin's army descended on Montreuil, forcing the Duke of Norfolk to raise the siege; Henry VIII himself left for England at the end of September 1544, ordering the Dukes of Norfolk and Suffolk to defend Boulogne.
 The two Dukes quickly proceeded to disobey this order: leaving some 4,000 men to defend the captured city, they withdrew the rest of the English army to Calais.
 The English army, outnumbered, was now trapped in Calais; the Dauphin, left unopposed, concentrated his efforts on investing Boulogne.
 On 9 October, a French assault nearly captured the city, but was beaten back when the troops prematurely turned to looting.

-The English armoury and the conclusion of the siege in 1550
+English armoury and the conclusion of the siege in 1550

 Fortifications

 After Henry VIII's personal visit to Boulogne on 18 September the English began fortifying their position.
 Boulogne had a high and low town, and the citadel of Boulogne was in the low town adjacent to the harbour near the mouth of the river Liane.
 To the north a Roman lighthouse known as the Tour d'Ordre was fortified and called the 'Old Man', and a new fort built between the Old Man and Boulogne in 1545 was called the 'Young Man.'

 The surveyor of these works was John Rogers who had been a master mason.
 The military engineer Richard Lee and Thomas Palmer, treasurer of Guînes, brought additional instructions directly from Henry VIII.
 Another outlying fort was built on a hill to east from May 1546.
 Now called Mont Lambert, it was then called Boulemberg.
 However, Nicolas Arnold, the captain of Boulogne complained of its shortcomings; it held no well, or room for storage.
 It was abandoned in 1549 on the approach of a French army.
 The French fortified south of the Liane, building the Fort de Châtillon and Fort d'Outreau.
 The building of any new fortifications was supposed to have ceased under the Treaty of Camp (or Treaty of Ardres) made in June 1546.
 The treaty provided that the English would evacuate Boulogne in 1554 in return for 2,000,000 crowns.
 The English possession of Boulogne was eventually compromised by the French construction of a fort at Marquise, north of the town, which could blockade supplies.
 Although records are incomplete, it is clear that large numbers of English labourers died or became sick during the works.
 Of 1,200 men sent in January 1545, only 300 were still working in June.